SamikPandit/lefoyer-website/README.md

-# Le Foyer E-Commerce Website
+# Le foyeR.
+E-Commerce Website

-This is the repository for the Le Foyer e-commerce website, a full-stack application built with React and Django.
+This is the repository for the Le foyeR. e-commerce website, a full-stack application built with React and Django.

 ## Project Structure